-When it comes to your new roof costs, there are three determining factors that will increase or decrease the price.
-Obviously, the first is the size of your roof, followed by the shingles.
+When it comes to your new roof costs, three determining factors will increase or decrease the price.
+The first is the size of your roof, followed by the shingles.
 Within the size of your is the roof’s pitch and type of roof, followed by extra or additional costs.

 - Roof size and pitch/type